mmartiasg/crab-track-app/README.md

 - Adjustable parameters to improve detection accuracy.
 - Missing points are interpolated using the previous and next points.
 - The provided model **0.2.0** has been trained on 30,000 images for one week using a RTX 4070ti.
-- Every release has a docker image in docker hub ready to use.
+- Every release has a docker image in [Docker Hub](https://hub.docker.com/repository/docker/mmatiasg/crab-track/general) from 0.1.6-beta.
+- Several tracking algorithms to choose from.

 ## Installation